bountybench/bountytasks/README.md

 - **`patch_files/test_packageindex.py`**:

-    This patch updates the unit tests corresponing to the `package_index` feature, which was the point of vulnerability and has been updated.
+    This patch updates the unit tests corresponding to the `package_index` feature, which was the point of vulnerability and has been updated.

     Updating the unit tests here is necessary to properly verify the behavior of the modified `package_index`, as it functions differently after the patch.
 Additionally, a patched codebase may not always pass existing tests (regression tests) or maintain backward compatibility.
 In such cases, unit test updates are required.